 list of companies you should not

-recommendation is personally involved in the company, or will
+person making the recommendation is personally involved in the

 See choosing shares to buy for more